 Slow Fashion: Concept & Meaning

-When we talk about the fashion industry, the present phenomenon, is labelled fast fashion: trends that change every season, clothing and accessories that are available affordable but low quality and therefore end up in the trash in no time.
-Fast fashion is described as “low cost clothing collections that mimic current fashion trends.”
+Slow Fashion developed as a natural reaction to fast fashion: where trends change every season, clothing and accessories are affordable but low quality and end up in the trash in no time.

 Few basic features of Slow Fashion Brand